 While you still need to provide up-to-date financial information, the FAFSA website doesn't make you start from scratch.
-Instead, it lets you submit a Renewal FAFSA that already includes demographic information—the stuff that isn't likely to change each year.
+Instead, it lets you submit a Renewal FAFSA that already includes your basic demographic information — the stuff that isn't likely to change each year.
 But if any of this information has changed, the Renewal FAFSA gives you the opportunity to update it.

 How often do you get money from FAFSA?

 With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus)room and board.
 Any money that is left over will be paid to you to use for other expenses associated with school.
 You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit card.

 If you qualify for a work-study program, your school will pay you directly (usually weekly or every other week) unless you request that money be applied to your student account.

 First things first